The specific admissions procedures will be as follows:

 2. Applicants will submit an application packet which will consist of all material listed in the Application Checklist.

 3. An admissions committee, consisting of at least 5 program faculty elected by the entire program faculty, will review and rank order applications based on the criteria described below.
 Admissions decisions will be based upon:

 - Prior academic record as evidenced in official undergraduate transcripts from degree granting institutions and, if applicable, official transcripts for all graduate-level coursework in higher education.

 - Current (last 5 years) scores on Graduate Record Examination (General test).
-It is recommended that scores on the Verbal section not be lower than 150 (revised scoring beginning in Fall 2011) or 450 (previous scoring system prior to Fall 2011) and scores on the Quantitative section not be lower than 141 (revised scoring beginning in Fall 2011) or 450 (previous scoring system prior to Fall 2011).
-Likewise, it is recommended that applicants have a minimum combined total on those two sections of 297 (revised scoring beginning in Fall 2011) or 1,000 (previous scoring system prior to Fall 2011).
+It is recommended that scores on the Verbal section not be lower than 150 and scores on the Quantitative section not be lower than 141.
+Likewise, it is recommended that applicants have a minimum combined total on those two sections of 297.
+The ETS/GRE code for Marshall University is 5396.
 Scores for International Students who have English as their second language should send recent TOEFL scores and these applicants will be reviewed on a case by case basis.